 The share options issued by the Group are not subject to market-based vesting conditions as defined in IFRS 2, Share-based Payment.
 Non-market vesting conditions are not taken into account when estimating the fair value of share options as at the grant date; such conditions are taken into account through adjusting the number of equity instruments included in the measurement of the transaction amount so that, ultimately, the amount recognised equates to the number of equity instruments that actually vest.
 The expense in the statement of operations in relation to share options represents the product of the total number of options anticipated to vest and the fair value of those options; this amount is allocated to accounting periods on a straight-line basis over the vesting period.
-Given that the performance conditions underlying the Group's share options are non-market in nature, the cumulative charge to the statement of operations is only reversed where the performance condition is not met or where an employee in receipt of share options relinquishes service prior to completion of the expected vesting period.
+Given that the performance condition underlying the Group's share options relinquishes service prior to completion of the expected vesting period.
 Share based payments, to the extent they relate to direct labour involved in development activities, are capitalised, see Note 1(vii).